trackIT-Systems/sonari/back/docs/developer_guide/quickstart.md

 ```

 These commands initiate the development servers for both the backend and
-frontend components of Whombat.
+frontend components of Sonari.
 Navigate to [localhost:3000](localhost:3000) to
 access the development front end.

 ## Our Standards

-At Whombat, we emphasize code quality and employ various tools to streamline
+At Sonari, we emphasize code quality and employ various tools to streamline
 development.

 ### Code Formatting